jeanlouisboudart/kafka-platform-prometheus/consumer.metrics.md

 A growing lag may mean underconsumption, perhaps because of a slow consumer.

 Alerts may be useful.
-Exact values need to crrespond to topic SLAs.
+Exact values need to correspond to topic SLAs.

 ## average fetch size